mawrkus/pull-request-review-guide/README.md

 #### Seek the author's perspective / We always learn

-Writing software is a discovery process, in the sense that we try to figure out the problem at hand and how to solve it in the best way.

-As we all have different levels of experience and expertise, it's natural that we end up suggesting different kinds of solutions.
-Some better than the others, some worse.

-If something bothers you in the implementation you're reviewing, try to understand the reasons behind the author's choices, assume they have already considered alternative implementations, you could learn something valuable in the process!
+If something bothers you in the code you're reviewing, try to understand the reasons behind the author's choices and assume they have already considered alternative implementations, you could learn something valuable in the process!

 • [Go top](#-guidelines) •